ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-trutli : And mornineir lovo will wear
+i : And mornineir lovo will wear
 But have juTJuys of youth ! -Be, on gire
 not htari for heart, ,äs well as bund
 for hand, ^^Tfou&#x27;ll find you&#x27;ve plajcd